 This course will present current understanding of the scope of the problem, best practice, systematic evaluation and treatments to address vestibular deficits in the school-aged child and adolescent.
 The course combines lecture, hands-on lab, and case study to accurately and efficiently address dysfunction.
 This course is updated as new information and guidelines are published.
 The primary goal is to challenge therapists to re-think movement and stillness in their practice, using a comprehensive understanding of the vestibular system.
 Principles presented can be applied across the lifespan and with a multitude of disability levels.

-- Recognize dysfunction that can be addressed and red flags that signal the need to referral to other medical providers
+- Recognize dysfunction that can be addressed and red flags that signal the need to referral to other medical provider

 - Be able to educate patients, caregivers and other medical team members about the identified vestibular involvement in the child’s functional complaints